AndrewWPhillips/eggql/README.md

 Note that the query name `random` is derived from the struct's field name `Random`.
 Only exported fields (those with an upper-case first letter) are used and the generated GraphQL name is derived from it - using a lower-case first letter.
 You can also provide your own name, such as **rnd** in the tag string like this `egg:"rnd(low=1,high=6)"`.

-Also note the two resolver arguments (`low` and `high`) in brackets *must* have two corresponding Go function parameters.
+Also note the two resolver arguments (`low` and `high`) in brackets.
+There *must* be two corresponding Go function parameters (both `int` in this case).
 (You can also have an optional 1st `Context` function parameter that is not related to the query arguments - see below for an example.)

-I usually test GraphQL using Postman, but you can just use **curl** to post a GraphQL query like this:
+I usually test using Postman, but you can just use **curl** to post a GraphQL query like this:

 ```sh
 $ curl -XPOST -d '{"query": "{ random }"}' localhost:8080/graphql